shaunmane/terraform-beginner-bootcamp-2023/journal/week0.md

-# Terraform Beginner Bootcamp 2023 - Week 0
+# Terraform Beginner Bootcamp 2023 - Week 0 :cloud:

 The purpose of week0 is to prepare for the upcoming project.